 Understanding Builders Risk Insurance Coverage

 Before committing to an expensive policy with a new insurance company, it’s worth understanding how builders risk insurance policies work and how they might apply to your construction project or business.
 If you have not purchased a builders risk insurance policy before, the process can seem daunting, but this type of insurance is actually quite simple to grasp after just a bit of research.
+As a side note, if you want to learn more about other forms of construction insurance policies, visit our complete guide to all of the different types of construction insurance.

 What is Builders Risk Insurance?